 There are several hotels across the UK that offer more than your average lodgings where gin-lovers are concerned, whether it’s their own bespoke brand or extensively stocked gin bars.
 Tucked between woods and sea on the Isle of Mull, Tiroran House is a country hotel that produces its own Whitetail Gin; made with foraged heather and sea kelp, it’s named after the white-tailed eagles that nest nearby.
 Buy it in the hotel’s shop-café to take away, or enjoy it as an aperitif before tucking into the likes of Inverlussa mussels and fillet of Highland longhorn beef at the hotel’s restaurant.

 Down south, in Oxfordshire, Woodstock’s The Feathers hotel is a charmingly rambling sort of place with colourful interiors and a gin bar stocked with 400 bottles (do explore its roster of gin flights, which take you through different flavour profiles).
 Even more impressive is the gin bar at Holborn Dining Room, part of the Rosewood London hotel; it’s stocked with 500 gins, 30 tonics and 14,000 possible G&T pairings to choose from.

-Finally, if you’re in Carmathenshire head to Ginhaus Deli in postcard-ready Llandeilo; as the name suggests it stocks some 400 gins, 10 of which are Welsh, plus locally made Coaltown Coffee, cheese and charcuterie.
+Finally, if you’re in Carmathenshire head to Ginhaus Deli in postcard-ready Llandeilo; as the name suggests it stocks some 240 gins including Welsh options, plus locally made Coaltown Coffee, cheese and charcuterie.